verajiaqitang/VQ_VAE_Naver/README.md

 # VQ_VAE_Naver
 This project is the implementation for VQ VAE that is combined Vector quantistaions with Variational encoder.
+In this project I used Pytorch for implementing the model.

+### Prerequisites

+python 3
+pytorch
+jupyter notebook

-Getting Started
+## Getting start

-The file 'VQ_VAE_model.md' is the model for VQ VAE
+ the file 'VQ_VAE_model.md' is the model of VQ_VAE

+ the file'Main.md' includes the traning set , testing set and also loss function

+### training and testing

-I put training set and testing set into the file 'main.md' which also include my loss-function and main function
+the training set and testing set have been showed in the main.md file which include the result of samples

-After runing this project for the sample I used, the result has been presented by following pictures